-Safeguarding and promoting the welfare of children is everyone's responsibility and all staff at Abbey Gate College are aware of their duty to consider at all times the best interests of the pupil and take action to enable all pupils to achieve the best outcomes.
-Appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+Safeguarding and promoting the welfare of children is everyone's responsibility and all staff at Abbey Gate College are aware of their duty to consider at all times the best

 No single professional can have a full picture of a child's needs and circumstance.
 Everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action.
 This policy gives guidance about actions to be taken by staff who have concerns about a child and the role of the DSL (Designated Safeguarding Lead) and DDSL (Deputy Designated Safeguarding Lead).

 All staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that they might be expected to play in such assessments.
-Section 17 of the Children Act 1989 states that it is the general duty of every local authority to safeguard and promote the welfare of children within their area who are in need; and so far as it is consistent with that duty, to promote the upbringing of such children by their families.
-Section 47 is initiated to decide whether and what type of action is required to safeguard and promote the welfare of a child who is suspected of, or likely to be, suffering significant harm.